Navy10021/SLS/README.md

 ## 2. KoLawBERT

- We release the pre-trained language models by applying the above three masked language modeling methods(BERT, RoBERTa, ALBERT).
-The KoLawBERT is pre-trained or re-trained on Clean Korean Legal Corpus (CKLC).
+ We release pre-trained language models, KoLawBERT, trained on our legal corpus by applying the popular three masked language modeling methods(BERT, Roberta, ALBERT).
 Our experiment result shows that the RoBERTa-based language model encodes semantic information better than others.

 ## 3. Semantic Legal Embeddings